codacy/codacy-rubocop/docs/description/Style_SuperArguments.md

 `define_method`, therefore, `super` used within these blocks will be allowed.
 This approach might result in false negatives, yet ensuring safe detection takes precedence.

+NOTE: When forwarding the same arguments but replacing the block argument with a new inline block, it is not necessary to explicitly list the non-block arguments.
+As such, an offense will be registered in this case.

 # Examples

 ```ruby